 - Heat over medium heat until you see steam rising off the milk.
 Remove from heat and allow to cool for 5-10 minutes or until the milk is no higher than 80-90 degrees.

-- While milk is cooling, measure water into the bowl and gather ingredients together (mise en place) Add milk once it has cooled off to 90 degrees or less.
+- While milk is cooling, measure the 40g water into the mixing bowl and gather ingredients together (mise en place).
+Add milk once it has cooled off to 90 degrees or less.

 - Cut softened butter into smaller pieces.
 Add the softened butter into the dough.
 Knead the dough until the butter is completely mixed into the dough and no longer visible.
 Dough should be smooth, elastic, and no longer sticking to hands or bowl when it is kneaded adequately.